lgonzalezrouco/pti/docker.md

-# Doing the PTI lab assignments with Docker
+# Docker

-It's not necessary that you do the PTI lab assignments at the PTI lab classroom, you can do them with your personal computer.
-However, if you don't have a Linux OS or you just don't want to mess up your Linux OS you may find convenient to work over Docker.
+In the context of PTI Docker can be useful to share development setups, to deploy applications or just to install stuff into your laptops without messing up your OS.

-## Working with Docker
+## Installing Docker

 First you need to install Docker.
 In Linux you can check if it's already installed this way: